 On the other hand, critical illness refers to illness such as cancer, heart attack or stroke.
 Although such these illnesses are considered critical, they may not cause death.
 Although critical illness sufferers are not faced with life-threatening situations, they may not be able to carry on working.
 For most insurance policies, you need to buy riders to cover this critical illness portion.
 Thus, for those who purchased insurance policies that covers merely terminal illness, you are exposed to the risk of loss of income inflicted by a critical illness.

 If you look carefully at the CPF’s HPS, the coverage does not include critical illness.
 Indeed, the premium can be deducted from your CPF Ordinary Account (OA).
 So, you don’t feel the pinch of paying for HPS.
 But what is the point of buying something that may not serve its intent?
-With cancer, heart diseases and stroke so prevalent in Singapore, it is naïve to think that HPS is sufficient to meet your family’s needs.
+With cancer, heart diseases and stroke so prevalent in Singapore, it is naïve to think that HPS is [This is a premium article.
+The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
+To read the full content, please sign up as member.]

 Read my other articles on CPF: